Qissa Khwani firing victims remembered

 It may be mentioned here that headed by Mr Ejaz Ahmad Qureshi, a former chief secretary of KP and Sindh, Gandhara Hindko Board has been marking the Qissa Khwani Martyrs Day for the last 28 years by holding different events such as conferences, photographic exhibitions and publishing books.

-The publications by the board and the academy run by it include a Hindko language book “Shaam-e-Alm” (The evening of grief) by a late writer, Nazir Ahmad, “ Qissa Khwani firing - The tragedy at a glance” by Muhammad Ziauddin, “Azeem Peshawari Sapoot” by late Syed Qamar Abbas, and “Qissa Khwani Ka Qatl-e Aaam” by Aftab Iqbal Bano.
+The publications by the board and the academy run by it include a Hindko language book “Shaam-e-Alm” (The evening of grief) by a late writer, Nazir Ahmad, “ Qissa Khwani firing - the tragedy at a glance” by Muhammad Ziauddin, “Azeem Peshawari Sapoot” b late Syed Qamar Abbas, and “Qissa Khwani Ka Qatl-e Aaam” by Aftab Iqbal Bano.